Phala.Network (PHA) Price Reaches $0.69 on Top Exchanges

-Phala.Network (CURRENCY:PHA) traded up 52% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on April 21st.
-Phala.Network has a market capitalization of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last day.
-One Phala.Network coin can now be bought for about $0.69 or 0.00001493 BTC on major cryptocurrency exchanges.
-During the last seven days, Phala.Network has traded 29.6% higher against the U.S. dollar.
+Phala.Network (CURRENCY:PHA) traded up 52% against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on April 25th.
+During the last week, Phala.Network has traded 29.6% higher against the U.S. dollar.
+Phala.Network has a total market cap of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last day.
+One Phala.Network coin can now be bought for about $0.69 or 0.00001493 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed during the last day: